jobansd/advent-of-code/README.md

 $ cargo run
 ```

-# Contributions
+# 🤝 Contributions

-Feel free to fork this repository and improve the solutions.
+Feel free to fork this repository and improve upon the solutions.

-# License
+# 📜 License

 This repository is licensed under the [MIT License](https://mit-license.org/).
 See [LICENSE](LICENSE) for more details.